seanbell/starcluster-startceleryworker/README.md

 Note that you can have multiple plugins with different names (e.g.
 `[plugin start_gpu_celery_worker]`, `[plugin start_cpu_celery_worker']`).

+When you start a new cluster or add a new node, workers will automatically be started.
+Note that if you change the configuration after starting the cluster, new nodes will still be added with the old configuration.
+If someone knows how to fix this, please let me know!

+### Command line
 To start your workers:
 <pre>
 starcluster runplugin start_celery_worker cluster_name